MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/clientapi/reference/executioncontext/SetSharedVariable.md

 ---
-title: "setSharedVariable (Client API reference) in Dynamics 365 Customer Engagement| MicrosoftDocs"
+title: "setSharedVariable (Client API reference) in Dynamics 365 for Customer Engagement| MicrosoftDocs"
 description: "Learn about the getEventSource method that returns a reference to the form or an item on the form depending on where the method was called." ms.date: 10/31/2017 ms.service: "crm-online" ms.topic: "reference"
-applies_to: "Dynamics 365 (online)"
+applies_to: "Dynamics 365 for Customer Engagement (online)" ms.assetid: 702a13c1-f4ae-4de2-9e8b-95360ad9240c
-ms.assetid: 702a13c1-f4ae-4de2-9e8b-95360ad9240c
 author: "KumarVivek"
 ms.author: "kvivek"